pkipsy/news-lens/Visualization/README.md

 These differences are visible both for very common words (like <i>Donald Trump</i>) and rarer words (like <i>CBO</i>).

 ## General Note
-All notebooks are computationally intensive.
-These were run either on Google Cloud's [Data Lab](https://cloud.google.com/datalab/) or Amazon's [Sagemaker](https://aws.amazon.com/sagemaker/).
+These notebooks are computationally intensive and were run either on Google Cloud's [Data Lab](https://cloud.google.com/datalab/) or Amazon's [Sagemaker](https://aws.amazon.com/sagemaker/).
 Google's free [Colaboratory](https://colab.research.google.com/) is also a decent option.